- Pharmacy Certification

-Websites designated by LegitScript as legitimate are those that have been through the LegitScript certification process and are confirmed to meet LegitScript standards.
-Legitimate Internet pharmacy websites are monitored on an ongoing basis with quarterly reviews and are subject to a full re-review on at least an annual basis.
+Pharmacies designated by LegitScript as legitimate are those that have been through the LegitScript certification process and are confirmed to meet LegitScript standards.
+Certified pharmacies are monitored on an ongoing basis and are subject to full re-review on at least an annual basis.

-The website must only facilitate the dispensing of drugs by pharmacies that are licensed or registered in good standing to operate a pharmacy or engage in the practice of pharmacy in all required jurisdictions.
-This includes the jurisdiction that the drugs are dispensed from and the jurisdiction where the drugs are offered to be shipped to, except where reciprocity exists or other legal authority does not require such licensure.
+The applicant must only facilitate the dispensing of drugs by pharmacies that are licensed or registered in good standing to operate a pharmacy, or engage in the practice of pharmacy in all required jurisdictions.
+This includes the jurisdiction from which the drugs are dispensed and the jurisdiction to which the drugs are offered to be shipped, except in rare circumstances where allowed by law.

-The pharmacy, which may also include its pharmacists and any physician associated with the website, must not have been subject to significant recent and/or repeated disciplinary sanctions.
+The pharmacy, its pharmacists, and any physician associated with the website must not have been subject to significant recent and/or repeated disciplinary sanctions.

-All pharmacies that dispense drugs on behalf of the website must be domiciled in the jurisdiction where the website offers to ship drugs to, except where reciprocity exists, drug importation is expressly permitted as a matter of law, or other legal authority permits or does not require the pharmacy to be domiciled in the jurisdiction.
+All pharmacies that dispense drugs on behalf of the website must be domiciled in the jurisdiction to which the website offers to ship drugs, except where reciprocity exists, drug importation is expressly permitted as a matter of law, or other legal authority permits or does not require the pharmacy to be domiciled in the jurisdiction.

-The pharmacy shall dispense or offer to dispense prescription drugs only upon receipt of a valid prescription, as defined below, issued by a person authorized to prescribe under applicable laws.
-The pharmacy must not distribute or offer to distribute prescriptions or prescription drugs solely on the basis of an online questionnaire or consultation without a pre-existing patient-prescriber relationship that has included a face to face physical examination, except as explicitly permitted under applicable telemedicine laws or regulations.
+The applicant or, if applicable, website shall dispense or offer to dispense prescription drugs only upon receipt of a valid prescription, as defined below, issued by a person authorized to prescribe under applicable laws.
+The pharmacy must not distribute or offer to distribute prescriptions or prescription drugs solely on the basis of an online questionnaire or consultation.
+Such a method is only valid with a pre-existing patient-prescriber relationship that has included a face-to-face physical examination, except as explicitly permitted under applicable telemedicine laws or regulations.

-Websites must adhere to all privacy laws and regulations in the jurisdictions where the website offers to ship drugs from and to.
+The applicant must adhere to all privacy laws and regulations in the jurisdictions to and from which it offers to ship drugs.

-The website must display an accurate street address for the dispensing pharmacy or pharmacies.
-The pharmacy must provide on the website an accurate, readily accessible and responsive phone number or secure mechanism via the website, allowing patients to contact or consult with a pharmacist regarding complaints or concerns or in the event of a possible adverse event involving their medication.
+For applicants with an Internet presence, the website must display an accurate street address for the dispensing pharmacy or pharmacies.
+The pharmacy must provide on the website an accurate, readily accessible, and responsive phone number or secure mechanism via the website, allowing patients to contact or consult with a pharmacist regarding complaints or concerns, or in the event of a possible adverse event involving their medication.